Part 1. An Early Airline (and some planes it flew)

 On April 24, 2013, Bill Benton informed me that he had sold the Stinson Reliant to four pilot-qualified brothers.
 They will do, or will contract, the restoration of the aircraft.
 I am hoping that Bill Benton will stay in touch with the brothers so I can determine when that Stinson flies again!
 (I am 92 so I hope they hurry.)

 Meanwhile I have access to another Corporate Aviation story of modern times.
-My youngest son's company has acquired (~2011-2012) a corporate aviation company, after using that company's service extensively during my son's ompany's formative years.
+My youngest son, Vincent Dailey's company, has acquired (~2011-2012) a corporate aviation company, after using that company's service extensively during my son's ompany's formative years.

 Corporate Aviation is a huge business.
-One owner of NetJets is Warren Buffett.
-My company, Scott Paper, owned two Lockheed JetStars.
+An owner of NetJets is Warren Buffett.
+My company (1962-76), Scott Paper, owned two Lockheed JetStars.
 I made trips in them in the early 1970s.
-A four jet speedster for the executives!
+A four-jet speedster for the executives!

-Frank Gannett and his Chief Pilot, Russell Holderman, may have been the originators of the business known as Corporate Aviation in U.S. aviation history.
+Frank Gannett and his Chief Pilot, Russell Holderman, may have been the originators of the business we now call Corporate Aviation in U.S. business and aviation history.

 Everything I have read about Frank Gannett spells 'doer.'
-A skilled pilot Holderman was also a doer.
-When Gannett acquired Holderman's services, Holderman was not only a distinguished aviator, he had helped design and manage a history-setting airport at Leroy, NY,, and was also a Stnson aircraft salesman.
-(I learned later that Holderman's wife, Dorothy ,may have been the real salesman.)
+A skilled pilot, Holderman was also a doer.
+When Gannett acquired Holderman's services, Holderman was not only a distinguished aviator, he had helped design and manage a history-setting airport at Leroy, NY,, and was also a Stinson aircraft 'rep.' I learned later that Holderman's wife, Dorothy, was a top airplane salesman.
 Another doer!

 See this page, www.daileyint.com/flying/flywar3.htm for future installments.
 Gannett, Holderman, Benton, Gannett again, and Durante, are names to keep in mind.
 I will shortly add to the list of names and places.
 Why add to the list?
 Surprisingly few summaries of Frank Gannett, and his Gannett Newspapers, include the word, 'aviation.'
 I will have to expand the search horizon.